Antasena-class combat boat

 Antasena-class combat boat is a combat boat built by North Sea Boats and designed by LOMOcean Marine for the Indonesian armed forces.
 The manufacturer designated it as Combat Boat X-18 / CB X-18.
-Initially, this class of ships was developed from a tank boat program from a consortium consisting of PT Lundin (North Sea Boats), PT Pindad, PT LEN, and PT Hariff Daya Tunggal Engineering, with John Cockerill as the turret supplier.
+Initially, this class of ships was developed from a tank boat program from a consortium consisting of PT Lundin (North Sea Boats), Pindad, PT LEN, and PT Hariff Daya Tunggal Engineering, with John Cockerill as the turret supplier.

 History and development

 Lundin first announced the tank boat concept in 2014.
 This concept was launched after the company succeeded in building a stealth warship called KRI Klewang.
 This tank boat made in Indonesia is claimed to be one of the first tank boat in the world.

 In the 2015 Armored Vehicle Asia Conference, the President Director of Lundin, John Lundin, said that this boat is a "combination of boat and tank" that can be used for amphibious operations in the sea and rivers.
 In the Defense & Security 2015 exhibition which took place from 2–5 November 2015 in Bangkok, Thailand, Lundin again promoted the concept of this tank boat.
 A full-scale imitation of the X18 tank boat is shown at the 2016 Indo Defense military exhibition.

 The tank boat was first unveiled in Indo Defence 2016 in the form of full size mockup.
 The mockup was equipped with Cockerill 3105 turret.
 The design used catamaran type hull with shallow draught, suitable for maneuvering in shallow areas such as swamps, mangroves and rivers.
 The tank boat was formally named by vice president Jusuf Kalla as "Antasena".
 The name comes from a wayang character who has the ability to fight on water and immune to all types of weapons.
 Antasena is a Javanese wayang character, the youngest son of Bimasena and another relative of the mother of Antareja and Gatotkaca.
 In 2018, the Ministry of Defense ordered one X18 tank boat to add to the TNI AD facilities as well as evaluate the boat's performance.